alchemyplatform/ecdsa-node/readme.md

 1. Open up a terminal in the `/client` folder
 2. Run `npm install` to install all the depedencies
-3. Run `npm dev` to start the application
+3. Run `npm run dev` to start the application
 4. Now you should be able to visit the app at http://127.0.0.1:5173/

 ### Server